- Getting Here

 How can I stop the e-news from Hyogo Cultural Centre ending up in my junk, bulk or spam folders?

 Add our email address to your contacts list.

 Do you offer workshops and courses?

 Hyogo Cultural Centre offers a wide range of seminars, events, and workshops at different times of the year.
 Regular events include our Japanese Conversation courses for adults on Thursday and Saturday mornings plus our Saturday afternoon language exchange event, which everyone is welcome to attend.

 What kinds of workshops are available?

 Our workshops, demonstrations and seminars are themed on language, life and culture, exhibitions of Japanese arts and crafts, and the promotion of educational, sporting, youth and cultural exchange.
 Events are often organized when we receive visiting artists from Japan or special groups from Hyogo Prefecture.
 For this reason we are unable to provide an annual calendar.
-If you become a member, you will receive all event information from us, so there is no danger of missing out!
+If you become a member, you will receive all event information from us by regular emails, so there is no danger of missing out!